Dreidel: Etymology

 The Yiddish word dreydl comes from the word dreyen ("to turn", compare to drehen, meaning the same in German).
 The Hebrew word sevivon comes from the Semitic root SBB ("to turn") and was invented by Itamar Ben-Avi (the son of Eliezer Ben-Yehuda) when he was five years old.
 Hayyim Nahman Bialik used a different word, kirkar (from the root KRKR – "to spin"), in his poems, but it was not adopted into spoken Hebrew.

-In the lexicon of Ashkenazi Jews from Udmurtia and Tatarstan the local historian A. V. Altyntsev utilised several other appellations of a dreidel, such as volchok, khanuke-volchok, fargl, varfl, dzihe and zabavke.
+In the lexicon of Ashkenazi Jews from Udmurtia and Tatarstan the local historian A. V. Altyntsev utilised several other appellations of a dreidel, such as volchok (Russian: волчок, "top"), khanuke-volchok, fargl, varfl, dzihe and zabavke (Russian: забавка, "entertaining piece", "toy").

 Symbolism

 Some rabbis ascribe symbolic significance to the markings on the dreidel.
 One commentary, for example, connects the four letters with the four nations to which the House of Judah was historically subject—Babylonia, Persia, the Seleucid Empire and Rome.
 A gematria reading yields the number 358, identical to the value of the four letters used to spell "Moshiach" (Messiah).